Servbot91/Ascension/README.md

 - ### Weight System

-	 A weight system has been added to maintain fair match distribution that is calculated off the 'last match' hotornot_stats value.
-Weight distribution is on a scale of .10 to 1.01.
+	 A weight system has been added to maintain fair match distribution that is calculated off the 'last match' time stamp.
+Weight distribution is on a scale of .10 to 6.00.
 A higher rating value is used for newcomers and the unrated.
 Once a performer has been rated they enter a blackout phase.
 The performer will exist in this state 15 minutes with a weight of 0.

 	 During this time the performer cannot be selected by the matchmaking system.
 Once the blackout has expired their weight begins to recharge over a 12 hour period.
 This process continues until either every performer is blacked out, or 90% of the database has a low weight in which case the system resets every performers weight back to 1.